m4r35n357/VisualOptimizers/README.md

 Model | Justification
 ----------|-----------
+bw | symmetric Butterworth RF low-pass filter design (filter order = 2 * dimension - 1)
-lc | symmetric LC low-pass prototype filter design (filter order = 2 * dimension - 1)
+spec | symmetric RF low-pass filter design from specifications (filter order = 2 * dimension - 1)
 sphere | unimodal "hello world" of optimization models.
 No excuse for this not working for any algorithm! trid | slightly more involved, but still unimodal and well behaved rosenbrock | unimodal, non-convex, tests ability to cope with contrasting directional slopes